-An initial visit lasts 1¼ to 2 hours and includes a health history, a brief physical exam, and an acupuncture treatment.
-Follow-up visits last approximately one hour for adults and 30 to 45 minutes for children.
+An initial visit lasts 1¼ to 1 ½ hours and includes a health history, a brief physical exam, and an acupuncture treatment.
+Follow-up visits last approximately one hour.

 After a treatment

 It is not uncommon to feel a bit spacey or tired after a treatment or to notice currents of energy traveling throughout your body.
-Side-effects to treatment are rare and almost always mild when they do occur; these may include slight bruising at an insertion site.
+Side-effects to treatment are rare and almost always mild when they do occur; these may include slight bruising at an insertion site or temporary lightheadness.

 Length of treatment

 Treatment needs and responses vary with how severe and long-standing your health problem is, as well as your age.
 You can expect to need anywhere from two to three sessions to address an acute concern (for example, a sprained ankle, sinus infection, or bronchitis) to a number of months of treatment for a chronic, long-term condition.
 Initial results should be apparent within the first two to five visits.

 Frequency of visits

 Initially, most people will need to come once a week to get the maximum benefit from treatment.
 As your health condition stabilizes and begins to resolve, visits may be scheduled for every other week or less.

 After an initial treatment series, many patients elect to continue monthly or seasonal “tune-up” visits for general health maintenance and preventive care.
 Others decide to use acupuncture on an “as-needed” basis and to schedule one appointment or several when they feel they need extra health support.
 Serious, chronic illnesses often respond best to on-going care.